analysis-tools-dev/static-analysis/README.md

 <h2>Assembly</h2>

-- [STOKE](https://github.com/StanfordPL/stoke) :warning: — A programming-language agnostic stochastic optimizer for the x86_64 instruction set.
+- [STOKE](https://github.com/StanfordPL/stoke) — A programming-language agnostic stochastic optimizer for the x86_64 instruction set.
 It uses random search to explore the extremely high-dimensional space of all possible program transformations.

 <a name="awk" />